It’s not quite a comma and it’s not quite a period.

 Okay, enough of that.
 But seriously: how do you use a semicolon (;), anyway?
 And when should you definitely NOT use one?

-Read on to learn the ins and outs of this unique little piece of grammatical nuance.
+Read on to learn the ins and outs of this unique little piece of grammatical nuance and explore a few semicolon examples.

 How to use a semicolon, once and for all